 After all the walking, we went and found our hostel.
 This being one of out last trips, you would think I would do enough research on a town to know where to get a hostel at, but I guess not.

 The hostel that we were staying in was close to the Prague castle and up one of the biggest hills in Prague.
-Go Olivia for choosing this one.
+Ten points to Olivia for choosing this one.

 After resting for a bit, we decided it was time to indulge in some of the Czech night life.

-Our first stop was a pub called “The Pub” and it was one of the most unique bars I have been too.
+Our first stop was a pub called “The Pub” and it was one of the most unique places I have been too.

 At your table you had your own beer tap.
 It was a beer lovers heaven.